 My heart aches.
 I feel as if I cannot breathe.
-I’m halfway through a tour of the Kigali Memorial Centre, which opened in 2004 on the site where 250,000 victims of the Rwanda genocide were buried in mass graves.
+I’m halfway through a tour of the Kigali Genocide Memorial Center, which opened in 2004 on the site where 250,000 victims of the Rwanda genocide were buried in mass graves.
 I find myself so overwhelmed that I have to go outside to get some air.

 Strolling among those graves in lovingly landscaped gardens filled with palms, roses, trellised vines and bamboo trees, I slowly regain my composure.
 But the devastating emotional impact of visiting the memorial and its graphic depiction of Rwanda history still lingers now, a year later.

 My best friend, who was working with the Peace Corps in neighboring Burundi, was evacuated by UN tanks as the brutal, ongoing civil war spread across borders.
 But knowing that something happened and understanding how and why it happened are two very different things.

 The history of the Rwanda genocide that you’ll learn at the Kigali Genocide Memorial will leave you deeply shaken, stirred and saddened.

 But in order to truly appreciate the ways in which community-focused ecotourism is helping Rwanda to heal and rebuild itself, you must first understand how those tragic events of 1994 came to pass.